Key Takeaways

 What llama.cpp 100K GitHub Stars Tells Us About Local AI

-Context sharpens the signal.
+Some context.
 By March 2026, vLLM — the leading server-side inference engine — sits around 35,000 stars.
 Text-generation-webui holds roughly 42,000.
 Ollama has crossed 110,000, but that number actually reinforces the same trend: Ollama wraps llama.cpp’s inference backend in a simplified shell, so its popularity is llama.cpp’s popularity, repackaged for a less technical audience.

 From Georgi Gerganov’s Side Project to the Fastest-Growing AI Repo